AaronWatters/H5Gizmos/doc/Javascript/README.md

 ## Reference Objects

-References to Javascript expressions in the parent process are built from top level references by accessing attributes of the top level reference or by calling methods or function attached to top level references.
+References to Javascript expressions in the parent process are built from top level links by accessing attributes of the top level link or by calling methods or function attached to top level links.

 ### `component.element`

-Every `component` is associated with an HTML object and the attribute `component.element` is a top level reference to a jQuery container for the HTML object.
+Every `component` is associated with an HTML object and the attribute `component.element` is a top level link to a jQuery container for the HTML object.

 The following script creates a component `greeting` associated